Statistical terms used in research studies; a primer for media

 - In descriptive statistics, quantiles can be used to divide data into equal-sized subsets.
 For example, dividing a list of individuals sorted by height into two parts — the tallest and the shortest — results in two quantiles, with the median height value as the dividing line.
 Quartiles separate data set into four equal-sized groups, deciles into 10 groups, and so forth.
 Individual items can be described as being “in the upper decile,” meaning the group with the largest values, meaning that they are higher than 90% of those in the dataset.

 Note that understanding statistical terms isn’t a license to freely salt your stories with them.
 Always work to present studies’ key findings in clear, jargon-free language.
 You’ll be doing a service not only for your readers, but also for the researchers.

-Related: A new open, online course offered on Harvard’s EdX platform, “Introduction to Statistics: Inference,” from UC Berkeley professors, explores “statistical ideas and methods commonly used to make valid conclusions based on data from random samples.”
+Related: See this more general overview of academic theory and critical reasoning courtesy of MIT’s Stephen Van Evera.
+A new open, online course offered on Harvard’s EdX platform, “Introduction to Statistics: Inference,” from UC Berkeley professors, explores “statistical ideas and methods commonly used to make valid conclusions based on data from random samples.”

 There are also a number of free online statistics tutorials available, including one from Stat Trek and another from Experiment Resources.
 Stat Trek also offer a glossary that provides definitions of common statistical terms.
 Another useful resource is “Harnessing the Power of Statistics,” a chapter in The New Precision Journalism.